-In the UK, we are best known for our Lucozade, Ribena and Orangina drinks brands, but we also distribute a range of other drinks, including True Nopal.
+In the UK, we are best known for our Lucozade, Ribena and Orangina drinks brands, but we also distribute a range of other drinks, including True Nopal and Merchant's Heart.
 Details of each of these brands are set out on the LRS website.
 For example, made from 100% British Blackcurrants, Ribena is the biggest-selling blackcurrant brand in the UK and accounts for 90% of the British blackcurrant crop.
 More details on how LRS works with blackcurrant growers around the UK is set out below.

-For the purposes of the UK, LRS' products are primarily manufactured at our UK site at the Royal Forest Factory, Rock Lane, Coleford Gloucestershire, although we also work with third parties who produce a small quantity of our products across the UK and the Republic of Ireland, France, Spain, Belgium and Germany.
+For the purposes of the UK, LRS' products are primarily manufactured at our UK site at the Royal Forest Factory, Rock Lane, Coleford Gloucestershire, although we also work with third parties who produce a small quantity of our products across the UK, France, Spain, Belgium, Germany, Poland and Bosnia.